The Toy Fox Terrier temperament makes him a spirited and intelligent dog with a healthy self-esteem and a loving nature.

 A Toy Fox Terrier adoption will always be a more affordable option than purchasing a puppy from a breeder.

 However, an adopted dog is often a better choice if you would rather skip the puppy stage altogether and get an older dog.

 Toy Fox Terrier Breeders

-You are much better off going with a breeder who is local.
-This way, you can visit the home of the breeder and make sure the conditions the dogs are kept in is clean and treatment at a high standard.
+You are much better off going with a reputable dog breeder who is local.
+This way, you can visit the home of the breeder and make sure the conditions the dogs are kept in are clean and that the standard of care is high.

-The breeder should be ready, willing, and able to answer all of your questions.
-So come prepared to actively engage with the breeder about the specific Toy Fox Terrier and its parents.
+The breeder should be willing and able to answer all of your questions.
+Come prepared to actively engage with the breeder about the specific Toy Fox Terrier and its parents.

 If the breeder does not openly share info with you or show concern about how you will treat your new Toy Fox Terrier pup, then run from that breeder and look for a new one.

 It is also a myth that you should choose the most active puppy in the bunch.
 The most active puppy may also be the most aggressive one.